ELS-RD/transformer-deploy/README.md

 > This is of course a bad practice, you should make your own 2 lines Dockerfile with Transformers inside.

 Right now, only TensorRT 8.0.3 backend is available in Triton.
 Until the TensorRT 8.2 backend is available, we advise you to only use ONNX Runtime Triton backend.
-TensorRT 8.2 is already available in preview and should be released at the end of november 2021.

 * Query the inference server: